InvaderZim62/Juggle/README.md

 # Juggle

-Simulate juggling patterns: 3 ball cascade, 5 ball cascade, and 4 ball fountain.

-Created using SceneKit.
-This took a lot of tweeking to each one to work.
+With this app, I simulated juggling patterns using SceneKit.
+This took a lot of tweeking to get each one to work.

 | 3 Ball Cascade | 5 Ball Cascade | 4 Ball Fountain |
 | :------------: | :------------: | :-------------: |